heera/iconfig/README.md

 $settings->getSession('lifetime'); // 240
 ```

-If you want you can set an `Alias` and can use methods `statically` like
 ## Using Alias
+If you want you can set an `Alias` and can use methods `statically` like this :
 ```PHP
 new Iconfig\Config('../myApp/config', 'Config'); // Config as Alias, you can use any name if(Config::isExist('session')) {